-Jesse H. Jones School of Business
+Jesse H. Jones School of Business 86-120

-Department of Accounting

-Department of Finance and Economics 101
+Department of Accounting and Finance 91

-Department of Business Administration.
+Department of Business Administration 103

-School of Communication
+School of Communication 121-155

 Department of Communication Arts and Sciences

-Department of Journalism 142
+Department of Journalism

-Department of Radio, Television, and Film 152
+Department of Radio, Television, and Film

-College of Education
+College of Education 156-244

-College of Education Clinical Practice 170
+College of Education Clinical Practice 161

-Educator Preparation Program 171
+Educator Preparation Program 162

-Department of Curriculum and Instruction
+Department of Curriculum and Instruction 163

-Department of Health and Kinesiology
+Department of Health, Kinesiology and Sport Studies 200

-College of Liberal Arts and Behavioral Sciences
+College of Liberal Arts and Behavioral Sciences 244-371

-Department of English
+Department of English 248

 Department of Foreign Languages

 Department of History and Geography

-Department of Human Services and Consumer Sciences
+Department of Human Services and Consumer Sciences 280

 Department of Music

 Department of Psychology

 Department of Social Work

 Department of Sociology

 Department of Visual and Performing Arts

 Barbara Jordan - Mickey Leland School of Public Affairs

 Department of Administration of Justice

-Department of Political Science
+Department of Political Science 388

 College of Pharmacy and Health Sciences

-Department of Pharmaceutical and Environmental Health Sciences
+Department of Pharmaceutical and Environmental Health Sciences 414

 Department of Pharmacy Administration and Administrative Health Sciences

-Department of Pharmacy Practice and Clinical Health Sciences
+Department of Pharmacy Practice and Clinical Health Sciences 452

 College of Science, Engineering and Technology

-Department of Aviation Science and Technology 454
+Department of Aviation Science and Technology 464

-Department of Biology 467
+Department of Biology

 Department of Chemistry

 Department of Computer Science

 Department of Engineering

-Department of Environmental and Interdisciplinary Sciences
+Department of Environmental and Interdisciplinary Sciences 559

 Department of Industrial Technologies

 Department of Mathematics

 Department of Physics

 Department of Transportation Studies

-Thomas F. Freeman Honors College 606-610
+Thomas F. Freeman Honors College 616